AerialMantis/staging.aerialmantis.github.io/_posts/2017-03-17-template-keywords.md

 > error: no type named 'tv' in 'struct type_or_value<int>'

-The `typename` keyword is not only needed in this case but every context where an unknown member exists in a context where a type is expected.
+The `typename` keyword is not only needed in this case but every where an unknown member exists in a context where either a type or a non-type is valid.
 For example:

 ```cpp
 template <typename T>